open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 ## Advanced configuration

 `AspNetInstrumentationOptions` exposes configuration options for this instrumentation.
-It currently supports configuring `Propagators`, and adding `Filter` functions.
+It currently supports configuring `Propagators` and adding `Filter` functions.

 ### Configure Propagators